 Mission: To maintain a safe and secure learning environment at Western Oregon University by addressing the physical and psychological issues that impact students, faculty and staff in the pursuit of the educational process.

-Membership: Jay Carey, Director of Campus Public Safety
+Membership: Rebecca Chiles, Director of Campus Public Safety

 Additional persons may be brought in as the need and situation warrants and may include but is not limited to:

-Meetings: The CARE Team will meet at least once a month or sooner if an event or situation arises that requires immediate review and intervention.
+Meetings: The CARE Team meets twice a month or sooner if an event or situation arises that requires immediate review and intervention.
 Records of the meetings and recommendations will be made and kept with the Office of the Vice President for Student Affairs.
 For confidentiality concerns, the names of the individual persons being reviewed will be kept in the strictest confidence.

 Reporting a Concern: A faculty or staff member may report any concerns about students to the Office of the Vice President for Student Affairs or any team member.
 The Student of Concern form may also be used.